pookatv/InitfsTools/README.md

 # Frostbite InitFS Tools
-Dedicated GUI toolkit for modding and researching InitFS files across Frostbite Engine games, featuring multi-format decryption support, a command dictionary, type extractor, diff checker, and more.
+The ultimate toolsuite for all things InitFS related, featuring multi-format decryption support, a command dictionary, type extractor, diff checker, and more.

 **SOURCE WILL BE RELEASED AS SOON AS I FINISH UP POLISHING A FEW MORE FEATURES**